raghuveer132/Devops-19-June-2023/03-git/Hands-on/4-git-ignore.md

 ## sample .gitignore file structure

-* ignore files
+* ignore files (write the all file names which need to be ignored)
 - aws_credentials
 - azure_credentials

-* ignore folder and files inside
+* ignore folder and files inside (Write all the folders and files names which need to be ignored)
 - apache/index.html
 - apache/config.html

-* ignore complete folder
+* ignore complete folder (Write the folder name with /* appended to ignore complete folder)
 - apache/*

 ## Note